-This is a writing course designed to help students gain the skills of sentencing and paragraphing.
+This course is designed to help students gain the skills of sentencing and paragraphing.
 Through conferencing, the instructor and student identify and prioritize writing problems.
 This course is designed to prepare students for College Writing Prep II.
 (F, S, Su, O)